MuhammadRidha7/Shia/README.md

 `Surah an-Najm, ayah 3`

 One day, The Prophet (pbuh) said the name of Khadijah (in his talks), so Aisha said: \
 Do I look like I have to do anything with her?
 She was but a weak old woman, Allah has given you better.
-The Prophet became so angry that the hair on his head was standing. \
+The Prophet (pbuh) became so angry that the hair on his head was standing. \
 `Bukhari, vol 5, page 39` `Muslim, vol 4, page 1889` (Similar occasions: `Musnad Ahmad, vol 41, page 356` `Bukhari, vol 3, page 1389` `Muslim, vol 4, page 1889`)

 **Allah (swt):** \